Prof Nicola Theron

 Roan Minnie is a researcher from Despatch, South Africa.
-Roan completed a BCom honours in Economics (cum laude) with a research project on “Competition as a means to reform the South African electricity sector”.
-Currently, he is enrolled in a Master’s degree program at Stellenbosch University.
+Roan completed a MCom in Economics (cum laude) with a research project on “Can competition regime effectiveness be measured – A multidimensional descriptive anlaysis”.
+Currently, he is enrolled in a PhD program at Stellenbosch University with research interests in abuse of dominance in non-traditional markets and excessive pricing.
 When not working hard at his studies, Roan is an enthusiastic baker and hopes to release his own recipe book someday.

 Sechaba completed his undergraduate studies at Stellenbosch University, majoring in Economics and Investment Management.
 He is currently a post-graduate student with a keen interest in competition policy and corporate finance.
 In his free time, he can be found reading, having a coffee with someone, playing his guitar or finding any other excuse to stay active.